USC Needs to Fire Clay Helton, Retaining Him Would Be a Massive Mistake

 The fact that Helton hasn't gotten rid of two bad coaches sooner is just more reason to believe he'll never be a big-time college football coach.

 The Trojans have dominated recruiting on the west coast for years, but with Helton's status up in the air, only two of California's top 20 prospects committed to the Trojans.
-They wound up adding two more as receiver Bru McCoy and cornerback Chris Steele transferred in after not working out at their initial destinations.
+They wound up adding two more as receiver Bru McCoy and cornerback Chris Steele transferred in after not enjoying their initial destinations.
 The 2020 class is shaping up to be even more of a disaster.
-None of California's top 20 prospects has committed to USC.
+None of California's top 20 prospects is currently committed to USC.
 Things aren't getting better and they won't as long as Helton is still employed.
-Fans don't want him there and recruits won't attach themselves to a guy who won't be around.
+Fans don't want him there and recruits won't attach themselves to a guy who might not be around.

 Helton is a heck of a nice guy.
 He's genuine, friendly and truly cares about his players.
 His kids aren't just numbers on jerseys, they are family to him.
 That's great and, honestly, it's easy to like and root for a guy like that.
 But USC isn't any old school and shouldn't aim to just have a nice guy as its head football coach.